gbif/hp-gb32/programme.md

 **Global Nodes Training - Day 1**
 Time: 09:00-17:00
-Venue: TBC
+Venue: Humboldt Institute

-*The training is open to GBIF node managers and node staf CHECK WITH LAR ABOUT THIS More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*
+*The training is open to GBIF node managers and node staff.
+Heads of Delegation may register to attend as Observers.
+However, please note that the Head of Delegation attendance will need to be confirmed with the Nodes Committee Chair based on availability.*

 ### Friday, 17 October 2025

 **Global Nodes Training - Day 2**
 Time: 09:00-17:00
-Venue: TBC
+Venue: Humboldt Institute

-*The training is open to GBIF node managers and node staf CHECK WITH LAR ABOUT THIS More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*
+*The training is open to GBIF node managers and node staff.
+Heads of Delegation may register to attend as Observers.
+However, please note that the Head of Delegation attendance will need to be confirmed with the Nodes Committee Chair based on availability.*

-### Saturday, 18 October 2025

-**Global Nodes Meeting (online attendance possible)**
-Time: 09:00-17:00
-Venue: TBC

-*The meeting is open to GBIF node managers and node staf CHECK WITH MR ABOUT THIS More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

-**Budget Committee meeting**
-Time: 12:30-17:00
-Venue: TBC

-*The meeting is open to members of the GBIF Budget Committee*

-**Science Committee meeting**
-Time: 12:30-17:00
-Venue: TBC

-*The meeting is open to members of the GBIF Science Committee*

 **Nodes Steering Group meeting**
 Time: 17:00-20:00